 General.
-The terms of the securities are set forth in the accompanying product supplement, prospectus supplemented by this preliminary pricing supplement.
-The accompanying product supplement, prospectus supplement and prospectus contain important disclosures that are not repeated in this preliminary pricing supplement.
+The terms of the securities are set forth in the accompanying product supplement, prospectus supplement and prospectus, as supplemented by this pricing supplement.
+The accompanying product supplement, prospectus supplement and prospectus contain important disclosures that are not repeated in this pricing supplement.
 For example, certain events may occur that could affect your payment at maturity, such as market disruption events and other events affecting the underlying shares.
-These events and their consequences are described in the accompanying product supplement in the sections "Description of the Securities-Certain Additional Terms for Securities Linked to ETF Shares or Company Shares-Consequences of a Market Disruption Event; Postponement of a Valuation Date" and "-Delisting, Liquidation or Termination of an ETF," and not in this preliminary pricing supplement.
-It is important that you read the accompanying product supplement, prospectus supplement and prospectus together with this preliminary pricing supplement are defined in the accompanying product supplement.
+These events and their consequences are described in the accompanying product supplement in the sections "Description of the Securities-Certain Additional Terms for Securities Linked to ETF Shares or Company Shares-Consequences of a Market Disruption Event; Postponement of a Valuation Date" and "-Delisting, Liquidation or Termination of an Underlying ETF," and not in this pricing supplement.
+It is important that you read the accompanying product supplement, prospectus supplement and prospectus together with this pricing supplement in connection with your investment in the securities.
+Certain terms used but not defined in this pricing supplement are defined in the accompanying product supplement.